seoelab/Seoela-personal-website/content/authors/admin/_index.md

 ---
 Welcome to my webpage!

-I am a second-year Economics Ph.D. student at Indiana University, with a focus on applied macroeconomics and labor economics.
+I am a second-year Economics Ph.D. student at Indiana University, with research interests in applied macroeconomics and international trade.
 Prior to pursuing my Ph.D., I had the opportunity to work as a labor economist for the Idaho Department of Labor, where I gained valuable insights into the real-world applications of economic principles.

 My academic journey began with a Bachelor's degree from the College of Idaho.
 Subsequently, I obtained a Master's degree in economics from Boise State University.

-I am deeply passionate about researching and unraveling complex economic phenomena that impact society on a large scale.
-As a curious and driven individual, I continually seek to contribute to the advancement of economic knowledge, both in academia and beyond.
+I am deeply passionate about research and unraveling complex economic phenomena that impact society on a large scale.
+I am committed to contributing to the advancement of economic knowledge, both in academia and beyond.